Papaver somniferum: Genome

-Papaver somniferum was formally described by the Swedish botanist Carl Linnaeus in his seminal publication Species Plantarum in 1753 on page 508.

-Varieties and cultivars
+Cultivars

 P. somniferum has had a very long tradition of use, starting in the Neolithic.
 This long period of time allowed the development of a broad range of different forms.
 In total there are 52 botanical varieties.
 Breeding of P. somniferum faces a challenge caused by the contradictory breeding goals for this species.
 On one hand a very high content of alkaloids is requested for medical uses.
 Global demand for the alkaloids and their pharmaceutical derivatives has increased in recent years.
-Therefore, there is a need for the development of varieties with a high opium yield.
+Therefore, there is a need for the development of cultivars with a high opium yield.
 On the other hand, the food industry demands alkaloid contents be as low as possible.